savirsingh/ccc-solutions/README.md

 # CCC Solutions

-Canadian Computing Competition solutions in Python and some Java.
+Canadian Computing Competition solutions in Python and Java.

-Trying to add more Java code because it's faster and the CCC has time limits.
+Currently using more Java code because it's faster and the CCC has time limits.

 email kopichiki@gmail.com if you have any questions.